HVAC Duct Calculator

 |---|---|---|

-| Main supply trunk (residential) | 700 – 900 | Quiet, efficient airflow |
+| Supply main trunk (residential) | 700 – 900 | Quiet and efficient; standard design target |

-| Branch ducts (residential) | 600 – 700 | Low noise at registers |
+| Supply branch runs | 600 – 700 | Low noise at registers; branches are closer to living spaces |

-| Return air ducts | 500 – 700 | Keep low to reduce return noise |
+| Return air ducts | 500 – 600 | Lower than supply to reduce return noise; undersized returns are the most common duct error |

-| Commercial main duct | 1,000 – 1,500 | Higher velocity acceptable |
+| Commercial main supply | 1,000 – 1,500 | Higher velocity acceptable in mechanical rooms and above ceilings |

-| Over 1,500 FPM (residential) | Too high | Expect noise and pressure problems |
+| Over 1,500 FPM (residential) | Too high size up | Expect audible noise, increased static pressure, and reduced equipment life |

 Frequently Asked Questions